paintparty/fireworks/README.md

 <br>

-### Setting the background color and font in Firefox Developer Tools
+### Setting the background color and font in Firefox Developer Tools (ClojureScript)
 In Firefox, this can be done by opening Firefox Developer Tools on any page, just right-click and select **Inspect**.
 Then click on the *`•••`* button in the top right of this panel and select **Settings** to get to the Settings panel.
 You should see a **Themes** section which will let you select `Light` or `Dark`.